Petarj123/Pathfinder/README.md

 Description

 Pathfinder Visualizer is a tool for visualizing and understanding various pathfinding algorithms.
 The application allows users to create their own grid-based maps and run different algorithms on them.
-Current algorithms supported are Dijkstra's Algorithm, A* Search, Bidirectional Swarm, and Breadth-First Search.
+Current algorithms supported are Dijkstra's Algorithm, A* Search, Bidirectional Swarm, Depth-First Search, and Breadth-First Search.

 Usage